GAMS-dev/gamspy/docs/user/set.rst

 ===============================

 Sets or set elements are referenced in many contexts, including assignments, calculations, equation definitions and loops.
-Usually GAMS statements refer to the whole set or a single set element.
-In addition, GAMS provides several ways to refer to more than one, but not all elements of a set.
+Usually GAMSPy statements refer to the whole set or a single set element.
+In addition, GAMSPy provides several ways to refer to more than one, but not all elements of a set.
 In the following subsections we will show by example how this is done.